-The program input is taken from one input stream that starts with the command-line argument, but then it may include input from arbitrary files.
+The program input is taken from one input stream that starts with the commandline argument, but then it may include input from arbitrary files.
 File names follow unix conventions, and they are case-sensitive (of course, if supported by the system).
 A file name may contain spaces and other strange characters, but then it must be quoted.
 Be reasonable, and use "normal" file names, though.

 If a file name starts with the slash '/', then it is taken as an absolute path from the filesystem root.
-Otherwise, the file is searched in the input search path, which may be obtained by calling 'macek -Hf'.
-See Section 3.1 [Command-line], page 7.
-Similarly, the output search path (different!) is used when writing files.
+Similarly file names starting with './' or '../' are searched from within the current directory.
+Otherwise, the files is searched on the input search path, which may be listed by calling './macek -Hf', and changed using '-r dir' or '-R dir' on the command line.
+See Section 3.1 [Command-line], page 13.
+The output search path (which is different!) is used when writing files, and the prefered output directory may be set using '-w dir' on the command line.